IAmZero247/SQL_Learning/SQL/02_Sql_Commands/01_DDL.md

     =======
         FLASHBACK TABLE axis_customers TO BEFORE DROP;
 ```
-* To See all the tables in the database --> show tables;
+* To See all the tables in the database --> SHOW TABLES;